DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 Now use the .asc to check that the Electrum installer was signed with the signing key we imported:

 `$ gpg --verify electrum-3.1.3-setup.exe.asc electrum-3.1.3-setup.exe`
-(make sure to change the file name on both places if using a different version).
+(make sure to change the file name if using a different version).

 The verification can take a while.

-Expected output:
+Expected output should be something like:
 ```
 gpg: assuming signed data in 'electrum-3.1.3-setup.exe'
 gpg: Signature made 04/18/18 17:10:44 W. Europe Daylight Time